 1. How much can I earn?

-We earned, on average, $1,000/month from hosting.
+Over all our years of hosting, we earned on average $1,000/month.
 You can earn more or less depending on a few factors (click on the drop-downs for details):

 There are typically two meal plans for homestays—full board (three meals a day) or half board (breakfast and dinner only).
-We were paid around $750 for a full-board student, and $680 for a half-board student.
-This rate is for 28 days/four weeks (not per month).
+We’re paid around $1,000 for a full-board student, and $900 for a half-board student.
+This rate is for 28 days or four weeks (not per month).

 We have no real preference for either meal plan (it’s not in our control anyway), but if I had to choose one that’s ‘better’, I’d pick full-board.
 This is simply due to economies of scale—it doesn’t take a lot more money or time to cook extra food because you can buy and cook in bulk.
 That would bring down the per-serving cost of all your meals.